Response to a small external force and fluctuations of a passive particle in a one-dimensional diffusive environment: Model

-On the lattice $\Z$ the correlation length $\ell$ becomes simply the lattice spacing that we put equal to $1$ for simplicity.
-As a very simple choice, one may require that the velocity field $- \partial_x F(x,t) = - (F(x+1,t) - F (x,t))$ takes only the values $\pm 1$, and that the time evolution of $F$ is governed by the so called corner flip dynamics:
+On the integer lattice $\Z$, the correlation length $\ell = 1$ featuring in eq.\eqref{eq: xi xi correlator} corresponds simply to the lattice spacing.
+As a very simple choice, one may require that the force field $- \partial_x V(x,t) = - (V(x+1,t) - V (x,t))$ takes only the values $\pm 1$, and that the time evolution of $V$ is governed by the so called corner flip dynamics:

 where $N_D(t)$ is a Poisson point process with rate $D$.
-In this case, the evolution of $-\partial_x F (x,t)$ can be mapped to the simple exclusion process by identifying $\eta(x,t) := (-\partial_x F (x,t) + 1)/2$ with a hole if $\eta(x,t) = 0$ and with a fluid particle if $\eta(x,t)=1$.
-The simple exclusion process is at equilibrium at a density $\rho = \langle \eta(x,t) \rangle = 0.5 + v$ for $0 \le v \le 0.5$ (in the main text we focus on a density at or close to half filling $\rho = 0.5$).
-The passive particle is usually denoted as a random walker in this context, and evolves according to the following rule: It jumps to the right if it sits on top of an occupied site, and to the left if it sits on a vacant site, with constant jump rate $\lambda$:
+In this case, the evolution of $-\partial_x V (x,t)$ can be mapped to the simple exclusion process, see e.g.~\cite{liggett_1985}, by identifying $\eta(x,t) := (-\partial_x V (x,t) + 1)/2$ with an empty site if $\eta(x,t) = 0$ and with an occupied site if $\eta(x,t)=1$.
+The simple exclusion process is at equilibrium at a density $\rho = \langle \eta(x,t) \rangle = 0.5 + F$ for $0 \le F \le 0.5$.
+The passive particle is usually referred to as a random walker in this context, and evolves according to the following rule: It jumps to the right if it sits on top of an occupied site, and to the left if it sits on a vacant site, with constant jump rate $\lambda$:

 where $M_\lambda (t)$ is a Poisson point process with rate $\lambda$.